songrong-song/GA_project3/README.md

 Research and Ideation: Conduct thorough research to gather insights about your target audience, competitors, and current market trends.
 Generate ideas and brainstorm potential features and functionalities for your app.

-TimeLine for this project:
+TimeLine
+Stage 1 (Week 1):
+Sandy to fill:
+Front-end Features

-Stage 1: Create User account creation and user login journey (Front End: Sandy, BackEnd: SR)
+- Create User account creation and user login journey (Front End: Sandy, BackEnd: SR)
    - Sandy (todolist)
-   - Songrong (todolist(=)
+   - Songrong (todolist)

+Songrong to fill:
+- Backend database setup

-Stage 2:
+Stage 2 (Week 2):

-Stage 3:
+Stage 3 (Week 3):

+Features to be added: